What is Ingrown Toenails?

 How We Treat Ingrown Toenails

 We assess the severity of your ingrown nail and recommend the most appropriate treatment.
 For mild cases, conservative treatment may be sufficient.
-For recurring or severely infected nails, we offer minor nail surgery under local anaesthetic with a 98% success rate reported in clinical studies.
+For recurring or severely infected nails, we offer minor nail surgery under local anaesthetic with a 95%+ success rate.
+See our ingrown toenail removal in Belfast page for what happens on the day: £365 all-inclusive, or a £58 assessment first, deducted if you go ahead.
+Same-week appointments, no GP referral needed.

 Conservative Treatment